grandeto/gdriver/readme.md

 # Gdriver

-Gdriver is intended to automate the actions provided by [gdrive](https://github.com/grandeto/gdrive) lib by watching for changes a given local folder and automatically executing some preconfigured action
+Gdriver is intended to automate the actions provided by [gdrive](https://github.com/grandeto/gdrive) lib by watching for changes a given local folder and automatically executing some preconfigured actions

 *NOTE: Currently only `Upload file to directory (uploadFileToDir)` action is implemented